Most Popular Cryptocurrencies

 Mining-based coins

-Mining-based coins use the same system as Bitcoin: requiring computer networks to mine coins into circulation.
-This process takes a lot of energy, prompting environmentalists and others to wonder if the cost justifies the benefit.
+Mining-based coins, also known as Proof-of-Work (PoW) coins, require computer networks to solve complex problems to validate transactions and secure the network, a process that generates new coins (mining) into circulation.This process takes a lot of energy, prompting environmentalists and others to wonder if the cost justifies the benefit.

 Stablecoins

 Stablecoins are connected to other assets to make them less vulnerable to the wild fluctuations typical of the cryptocurrency market.
 That asset is usually a fiat currency, such as the US dollar.
-Tether and USD Coin are two of the biggest in this category.
+Tether and USD Coins are two of the biggest in this category.

 Security tokens